example42/puppet-architectures/README.md

 # Puppet Architectures

-Sample Puppet architectures layouts that can be tested in a Vagrant environment

 This is the downloadable material for the book [Extending Puppet](http://www.packtpub.com/extending-puppet/book).

+It contains sample Puppet architectures layouts that can be tested in a Vagrant environment.

-Consider it as a live reference that can fail at times.
+Consider it as a live reference, mostly oriented to show different usage patterns on how code and data can be managed in Puppet architectures.

 This is an ongoing work in progress, not all combinations of architectures, machine types and Linux distributions have been tested, and new problems might arise with future Puppet and Vagrant versions.

 ## Installation

 This is basically a multi VM Vagrant environment where you can test different Puppet setups.

 The usual vagrant commands apply.
-Ttpe ```vagrant help``` for Vagrant commands.
+Type ```vagrant help``` for Vagrant commands.

 Different architectures examples can be installed with the ```parc``` script.